ZmnSCPxj-jr/sidepool/doc/04-swap-party.md

 If any of the above validation fails, the receiver SHOULD ignore the message and SHOULD log it as a warning or alarm it to the human operator.

-On receiving and validating this message, the pool follower computes the onchain fee contribution tax, as well as the onchain fee contribution overpayment.

 The pool follower then checks if any outputs it expects exist in the given next state: